 Each unit represents a right to an individual share in the Scheme per the Constitution.
-Zero class units are issued to other schemes managed by the Responsible Entity, the Australian Ethical Retail Superannuation Fund (AERSF), and institutional investors.
-Institutional investors are not charged a direct fee through the Scheme but are subject to separate fee arrangements.
+Zero class units are issued to other schemes managed by the Responsible Entity and the Australian Ethical Retail Superannuation Fund (AERSF), and are not charged a Responsible Entity fee.
 All other rights attached to Zero class units are the same as those of the other classes.